 Is General Anesthesia Safe for People With High Blood Pressure?

-The answer to this question “Is general anesthesia safe for people with high blood pressure”, is, usually.
+The answer to the question of whether general anesthesia safe for people with high blood pressure is: usually.

 Like most issues in anesthesia, and medicine in general, there are many variables that determine the risk in different situations.

 - Coexisting diseases